f-gougeon/ITC-Suite_GDAL/README.md

 ### Additional Info

+For info on how to run the ITC-Suite, one should check the "ITC-Suite_Docs" directory above.

-For additional info on how to run the ITC-Suite, one can check the ITC-Suite Manual from 2010 (meant for the PCI environment).
+For additional info on how to run the ITC-Suite, one should check the ITC-Suite Manual from 2010 (meant for the PCI environment).
+It is highly recommended to read the <B>first 12 pages</B> to get a good overview of the ITC-Suite.

 Gougeon, F.A.
 2010
 The ITC Suite Manual : A Semi-Automatic Individual Tree Crown (ITC) Approach to Forest Inventories Natural Resources Canada, Canadian Forest Service, Pacific Forestry Centre, Victoria, B.C.
 Canada.
 June 2010.
 92  p.